rvjh/Yoga_Pose_Classification/README.md

 ## Yoga Image Classification Using VGG19

 ### Image classification is huge area.
-With the advancement of the new architecture, image classification can be done
-###in a very efficient way.
+With the advancement of the new cnn architecture, image classification can be done in a very efficient way.

-#### in this repo i will be taking about the custom image classification using VGG19 pretrained model.
+#### In this repo I will be taking about the custom image classification using VGG19 pretrained model.